Maxoouuu/Projet_Microservices/readme.md

 Users interact with the frontend via their web browsers by accessing `http://localhost:9091`, which serves the `index.html` file making requests to the backend service.

 ---

-**Note**: This `README.md` is intended to provide a description for the creation of a vector diagram representing the architecture and should be adapted into visual format using appropriate diagramming software.